Hanro50/DisBun/README.md

 You are free to use any minecraft language file with this plugin.
 Simple put the language json file in the DisBun file within your "plugins/DisBun" file and edit the plugin config accordingly.

 <h3>Customizable command text(WIP)</h3>
 By customizing "plugins/DisBun/discord_config.txt".
-You can now, to a degree, customize the command and help text a command uses.
+You can now, to a degree, customize the command and help text a set discord command uses (Please avoid adding spaces).
 Certain commands also have further customizable text that's accessible via the "plugins/DisBun/discord_config.txt" text file.

 <h3>If you're lost</h3>
 Use !help in the same discord server your bot is in. </br>